What Moms Need Most. Part III: Moms Need to Feel Good in their Skin

 So, here’s what I know:

-In my 9 years of blogging, I’ve heard from a LOT of moms who struggle with their weight.
-Whether they’ve had a life-long struggle, or this is a new issue since becoming a mom, there are many legit reasons why it can be difficult to maintain a healthy, lean weight while we’re raising kids.
+In my 15 years of blogging, I’ve heard from a LOT of moms who struggle with their weight.
+Whether they’ve had a lifelong struggle, or this is a new issue since becoming a mom, or as they navigate peri/menopause, there are many legit reasons why it can be difficult to maintain a healthy, lean weight while we’re raising kids.

-- Eating mindfully takes effort and is not always easy to do while raising kids.
+- Eating mindfully takes effort and isn’t always easy while raising kids.

 - Exercise takes time, which moms don’t have much of.